A new art festival in Helsinki – Helsinki Flamenco Bienal announces its program

 Spanish dancer-choreographer Israel Galván is a leading avant-garde figure and world star of flamenco, whose works question and break all possible boundaries of flamenco.
 He is also a technical virtuoso who dares to delve deeply into irony and carnivalism, a level of expression never seen before in Spanish flamenco.
 In his work La Edad de Oro (The Golden Age), Galván combines tradition and contemporary flamenco expression in an exceptional way, with sophistication and intimacy.

 Living flamenco legend Carmen Linares, recent Premio Nacional de Danza winner Rafaela Carrasco, flamenco piano master Pablo Suárez, and Compañía Kaari & Roni Martin meet in the room of Spain's national poet Federico García Lorca, outside whose walls the world is driven to madness.
-In ¡LORCA!, we hear Lorca's 1931 flamenco poems, interpreted by Linares and newly arranged by Roni Martin, whose roots are deep in the Romani, Jewish and Arab cultures of Andalusia.
+In ¡LORCA!, we hear Lorca's 1931 flamenco poems, whose roots are deep in the Romani, Jewish and Arab cultures of Andalusia.
 It took only five years between the recording of these poems and Lorca's murder and Picasso's Guernica.

-The work Aprés vous, madame by Paula Comitre, a dancer representing the younger generation of the Helsinki Flamenco Biennial, is based on the idea of the profound influence of culture on human identity and is at the same time a tribute to the dancer La Argentina, who was influential in the 20s and 30s.
-The music is by French concert pianist and contemporary composer Orlando Bass, who has created a completely new organic way of accompanying flamenco dance.
+The work Après Vous, Madame by Paula Comitre, a rising star of the younger flamenco generation featured at the Helsinki Flamenco Bienal, explores the deep impact of culture on human identity.
+At the same time, it pays tribute to the legendary dancer La Argentina, a key figure of the 1920s and 1930s.
+The music is composed by French concert pianist and contemporary composer Orlando Bass, who brings a fresh, organic approach to accompanying flamenco dance.

-The festival program also features Compañía Kaari & Roni Martin's punk-flamenco piece KILL Carmen, in which the stereotype of Carmen is slapped with Tarantino-like intensity.
-The work, which draws on the feeling of being outsider in the original novel by French Prosper Merimée, returns to the Pannuhalli stage ten years after its premiere, having toured in different countries, arousing admiration and anger.
+The festival program also features Compañía Kaari & Roni Martin’s punk-flamenco piece KILL Carmen, where the traditional Carmen stereotype is boldly challenged with Tarantino-like intensity.
+Inspired by the theme of otherness in Prosper Mérimée’s original novel, the work returns to the stage ten years after its premiere.
+Having toured internationally, it has sparked both admiration and lively debate.

 In addition, the Helsinki Flamenco Bienal offers a rare opportunity to experience a piece called Screaming Duende by Israel Galván and the Screaming Men’s Choir.
 In this performance, flamenco world star Galván joins forces with the internationally acclaimed choir from Oulu, embodying the spirit of García Lorca's concept of duende.
 The duo's previous collaboration, Carmen Opera, was the main performance of the Seville Flamenco Biennale at the Teatro de la Maestranza in October 2024.
 The choir is conducted by Petri Sirviö.